josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_genocides_and_paedophiles.md

 This is the exposure threshold.

-Above it, governance systems may prioritise stability management over integrated truth processes.
+Above it, governance systems may, in some cases, prioritise stability management over integrated truth processes.

 ---

-## ⚖️ II.
-Downward Routing of Responsibility
+## ⚖️ Downward Routing of Responsibility

 In both atrocity contexts and elite sexual violence cases, a recurring pattern emerges:

 - Prosecution focuses on proximate actors.
 - Sponsorship or enablement layers remain diffuse.
 - Jurisdictional boundaries limit inquiry scope.
 - Cross-institutional exposure is treated as “complex.”

-Responsibility flows toward individuals within immediate legal reach.
+Responsibility tends to flow toward individuals within immediate legal reach.

 Upstream ownership remains fragmented.